Compensation for Student Employment Positions

 Pay ranges by classification level

-To ensure equitable compensation for student employees, the following pay ranges have been established for classification levels, effective January 11, 2021:
+To ensure equitable compensation for student employees, in accordance with an institutional increase to lowest paid page for student employees, the following pay rates have been established for classification levels, effective July 1, 2022:

 Note: Any minimum wage changes will occur automatically; departments do not need to submit ePARs for these changes to go into effect.
 Please contact Human Resources with questions.

-*Note for hiring supervisors: Student employees hired at or above $15.00 per hour require VP or Dean and Provost approval.
+*Note for hiring supervisors: Student employees hired at or above $17 require VP/Dean approval.

 Guidelines for pay rate increases